martbrooks/check_netapp/README.md

 =======

 Thanks to Hitachi Data Systems (UK) Ltd, for allowing me to open this plugin up to the community.
-An errors or ommisions are entirely the fault of the author.
+Any errors or ommissions are entirely the fault of the author.